Stringtown, Tyler County, West Virginia

-Alvy (also known as Stringtown from the oil boom days c.
-1890s - 1910 because the estimated population of 5000 residents and temporary workers were strung over the hills and hollows hence the nickname Stringtown) is an unincorporated community in Tyler County, West Virginia, United States.
+Alvy, also known as Stringtown, from the oil boom days of c.
+1890s–1910) is an unincorporated community in Tyler County, West Virginia, United States.
 Alvy is located along County Route 13 (a.k.a.
 Indian Creek Road) and Indian Creek, 16 mi east-southeast of Middlebourne.
-Alvy was once Moore, VA changed to Alvy c.
-1850 and had a post office, which closed on February 1, 1997; the post office used the name Alvy.
+The alternate name of Stringtown came about because the estimated population of 5,000 residents, as well as temporary workers, were strung over the hills and hollows, hence the nickname.
+Alvy was once Moore, Virginia, and changed to Alvy c.
+1850.
+The town had a post office, which closed on February 1, 1997; the post office used the name Alvy.